Career counselling

 Questions people ask before choosing career counselling

-Future Career School serves students, graduates, and professionals.
+Future Career School serves students, freshers, and working professionals.
 It is useful when you need clearer direction, better skill-path decisions, or a more practical next step than generic advice.

 Yes.
 The career and skill assessments are fully free.
 They can be described as updated, practical, and AI-powered.
 Many providers charge thousands for outdated or impractical assessments; these are meant to be a stronger free starting layer instead.